andrei-cacio/async-javascript/README.md

 ## Chapter 0 - The Event Loop

-Before everything, we need to talk about JavaScript's asynchronous model, or how does asynchronous programming work in javascript.
+Before everything, we need to talk about JavaScript's asynchronous model, or how does asynchronous programming work in JavaScript.

-The most important question we will answer: ** Is JavaScript an asyncrhonous programming language? **
+The most important question we will answer: **Is JavaScript an asyncrhonous programming language?**

 ### JavaScript as a language